 topics include: the electron, flame test, elements spectra, theory of diffraction, Bragg's Law, laser diffraction, photoelectric phenomenon, Rutherford's atomic model, Hydrogen spectrum, frequency to energy conversion, angular momentum, electrostatic force, QuantumBlocks, the Bohr model

 This course concludes a students study of the nature of the universe.
-Here they discover the amazing reality of special and general relativity, and they learn how scientists study the stars.
+Here they discover the amazing reality of motion in space and time, and they learn the science behind nuclear power generation and the formation of new atoms.

-topics include: relative motion, Galilean transformations, speed of light, time dilation, length contraction, Lorentz transformations, relativistic energy, rest mass energy, curvature of space-time, gravitational lensing, star cycle, black holes, standard candle, expansion of the universe
+topics include: relative motion, Galilean transformations, speed of light, time dilation, length contraction, Lorentz transformations, relativistic energy, rest mass energy, Nuclear Energy

 Each Physical Sciences course is a 30-hour laboratory workshop for a total of 90 hours of in-class material.
 Academic year sequences are held in 10 week classes each 3 hours long.
 Summer camps are held in a single week and cover 30 hours of material.